National Socialist League of the Reich for Physical Exercise: Structure

 As a sports governing body seeking to control and integrate all sport activities in Germany, the DRL/NSRL provided a highly organized structure.
-This structuralization, whose nationalistic seriousness was often outright theatrical, was in line with the Nazi Party's goal of reminding Germans constantly that they were members of a large extended country.
+This structure was imbued with nationalistic significance, keeping in line with the Nazi Party's goal of reminding Germans of the extent of the nation.
 According to Paragraph 2 of the DRL's Statutes: The purpose of the League of the Reich for Physical Exercise is the training of the body and character of Germans grouped together in member organizations through planned physical exercises and care of the national conscience (Volksbewußtsein) in the spirit of the National Socialist state.

-Regarding method and purpose, and keeping aside the ideology, the well-ordered and solemn DRL/NSRL system proved itself efficient.
-The 1936 Summer Olympics, as well as other key events, provided ample opportunity to test the good organization that the Sports Body of the Reich was able to provide.
-The NSRL's obvious competence succeeded in instilling a spirit of unity and pride among the German sportsmen and women as well as their supporters.
+As to its purpose and method, the well-ordered DRL/NSRL system proved highly effective.
+The 1936 Summer Olympics, as well as other key events, provided ample opportunities to test the good organization that the Sports Body of the Reich was able to provide.
+The NSRL's competence succeeded in instilling a spirit of unity and pride among the German sportsmen and women as well as their supporters.
 Moreover, even if not duly credited, many of the NSRL's systemic improvements in sports are still in use in today's sports organizations.